fanhubgt/StreamEPS/README.md

 Users
 ----------------------
-If you are using this platform then send me a mail snconnect@frankappiah-tech.com.
+If you are using this platform in any work of yours, please send me a mail snconnect@frankappiah-tech.com to tell me about it.